Model-Free Design of Control Systems over Wireless Fading Channels: Co-Design via Reinforcement Learning

+\begin{remark} In this paper we present an approach to learn feasible policies that respect the constraints during execution, and not necessarily during training.
+That is different from the traditional view in areas such as safe reinforcement learning, where one typically wants to ensure that the agent does not visit unsafe regions during training \cite{Cheng2019EndtoEndSR}. \end{remark}

-\section{Co-Design via Reinforcement learning}
+\section{Co-Design via Reinforcement Learning}

-So long as we restrict the control policy to use only current values of the plant state, as in \eqref{eq:plant_switched}, then the co-design problem given in \eqref{eq:constrained_optimal_prob} constitutes a constrained Markov decision process (MDP), which can be solved using reinforcement learning.
-Reinforcement learning (RL) represents the idea that learning occurs in interaction with the environment: an agent executes an action, receives a one-step cost from the environment, transitions to a new state and continues to explore its surroundings while trying to optimize the cumulative observed cost.
-Agent actions are given by some stochastic policy $\pi(a|s)$ defined on a policy space $\Pi$, and each transition from a state $s_t$ to a new state $s_{t + 1}$ incurs a cost per stage $r_t$.
+Since the control and resource allocation policies are assumed to be Markovian, one can view the co-design problem in \eqref{eq:constrained_optimal_prob} as a constrained Markov decision process (MDP), which can be solved in a model-free manner using reinforcement learning.
+Reinforcement learning (RL) represents the intuition that learning occurs in interaction with the environment: an agent executes an action, receives a one-step cost from the environment, transitions to a new state and continues to explore the environment while optimizing the cumulative cost.
+Agent actions $a$ are given by some stochastic policy $\pi(a|s)$ defined on a policy space $\Pi$, and each transition from a state $s_t$ to a new state $s_{t + 1}$ incurs a cost per stage $r_t$.
 The problem consists then in finding the policy $\pi^*(\cdot)$ that achieves the minimum cumulative cost of those one-step transitions \cite{sutton_reinforcement_learning,hernandez-lerma_discrete-time_1996}.

 Consider then a centralized co-design agent located at the edge device in Figure \ref{fig:wl_control_sys} that controls both the AP --- making communication decisions --- and the RC --- making control decisions.
-The decision-making agent takes as inputs a global state $s_t \in \mathcal{S} \subseteq \reals^{m( 1 + p)}$ containing noisy plant states and channel conditions,
+The decision-making agent takes as inputs a global state $s_t \in \mathcal{S} \subseteq \mathbb{R}^{m( 1 + p)}$ containing noisy plant states and channel conditions,